KoStard/PrivateWhisperNoteBot/README.md

    commands and a short about of it)
 5. Put a picture for your bot, can be generated with Dall-E.

+## Known limitations
+1. Big files might cause failures as Whisper API has size limits on inputs.

 ## Contributing

 Contributions to improve Thought Keeper are welcome.
 Please fork the repository and submit a pull request with your